fiirecore/game/README.md

 ### Other Goals

 - [ ] Fixed all warp transitions
-- [ ] All NPCs up to Cerulean are added
+- [ ] All Npcs up to Cerulean are added
 - [ ] All scripts up to Cerulean are added
 ### Other Planned Ideas